 What skills and experience do I need?

 A trip information package has been developed for each trip and has a detailed description of the skills and experience required for that specific trip.

 Each trip is assigned a "Skill Level" from 1 to 3 to assist you in identifying ones that are suited to your abilities.
 Briefly, they are:

 Level 2: some experience and basic skills are expected

-Level 3: more advanced skills and abilities are required - not for novices
+Level 3: some intermediate to advanced skills and abilities are expected - not for novices

 When should I register for a trip?

 To have a full choice of destinations and departure dates, it is best to book well in advance.
 We offer an early bird discount to those applying before November 1 for a trip during the following summer.